itsatelo/atils/README.md

 More things will be added as I see that I might need them in the future.<br>

 [`Contact Support Server`](https://discord.gg/jCZRZDjkzf)

+> Dev Notes<br>
+> So, after my lovely update-spam of last night, I wanted to add a quick date-formatter.<br>

+> Meet the CollectionUtil, DateUtil, and ConsoleUtil, the two new features of Atils.

 ---
 ## Example Usages
 ### MergeUtility<br>